emard/ulx3s_c64/README.md

 Attempt to borrow C64 mister code and compile it with opensource tools.

-Currently only VIC video chip is borrowed, added sync and blank signals required for DVI, and a bus generator to setup VIC registers.

-Some picture appears 1616x300@51.6Hz on my lenovo monitor.
+Correct boot picture to "READY." and blinking cursor appears with reported resolution 1616x300@51.6Hz on my lenovo monitor.

-I'm not sure is that signal compatible with many other monitors.
+The video signal is not likely to be compatible with every monitor but some should work.